loganpowell/shadow-proto-starter/README.md

 (shadow.cljs.devtools.api/node-repl)
 ```

 This should get you back in the saddle.
-If not, restart `shadow` (`npm run dev`) and run through the 4 steps above.
+If not, restart `shadow` (`npm run dev`) and run through the 3 steps above.

 If you get a warning about an existing `alias`:

-1) Atom Command Pallet: Clear all your namespaces: `Proto Repl: Super Refresh Namespaces`
+1) Atom Command Pallet: Clear your namespaces: `Proto Repl: Refresh Namespaces`
 2) Atom Command Pallet: Clear all values: `Proto Repl: Clear Saved Values`
 3) Atom Command Pallet: Connect to `Proto Repl: Remote nRepl Connection`